 The Chief Executive is the head of the Hong Kong Special Administrative Region (SAR).
 However, the citizens of Hong Kong are deprived of the right to choose their top leader by universal and equal suffrage.
-In 2005, the Chief Executive was only elected by an 800-member Election Committee which has been appointed by the Preparatory Committee, which is comprised of 150 members appointed by the Standing Committee of the National People's Congress.
+In 2012, the Chief Executive was only elected by a 1200-member Election Committee, which is comprised of 38 subsectors.
+Election Committee members of 35 of these subsectors are elected by geographical constituencies.

-Serious retrogressions occurred concerning the right of Hong Kong people to elect their representatives after the handover.
-Of the 60 members of the Legislative Council, only half are elected by geographical constituencies through direct elections.
-The other half are elected by functional constituencies, which grants more voting rights to people of the professional and business sectors.
+Serious retrogression occurred concerning the right of Hong Kong people to elect their representatives after the handover.
+Of the 70 members of the Legislative Council, only half are elected by geographical constituencies through direct elections.
+The other half is elected by functional constituencies, which grants more voting rights to people of the professional and business sectors.
 This is far from the standard of universal suffrage.